jdlee022/Synth-Lord/README.md

 ## Issues/Bugs

-The page must be reloaded every time one of the settings from the Tuna effects library is changed, or else there is a significant spike in CPU usage (this has something to do with the WAD library we used).

 Drum loops stop playing when the page is reloaded after setting change.

-Drum pad buttons spike CPU usage.

 MIDI support currently not working with Heroku deployment.